ErnieAtLYD/MoodThingy-WP-Plug-In/readme.txt

 Contributors: moodthingy, ernieatlyd, mikeleeorg Tested up to: 3.5
 Requires at least: 2.9
-Stable Tag: 1.13
+Stable Tag: 2.0

 Adds a one-click real-time mood rating widget to all of your posts.
-The PRO version includes the ability to customize your moods and color choices.
+What was previously the PRO version is now open source.
+This version includes the ability to customize your moods and color choices, previously unavailable in the freely available version of MoodThingy.

 == Description ==